NFT Tables overview

 Test in Queries

-• Collections ranked based on number of traded Tokens in collection for the last 5 days
+This query ranks collections based on the number of traded tokens in the collection for the last 5 days.

 1